(Note: Speaking of journalism and boxes of Pandoras, I have touched up an oldie but, I hope, goodie).

 King was in the first of his three terms as governor when I started as a reporter and it was he who gently schooled me in the ways of New Mexico politics.
 And I confess to dropping my guard a bit: As he did with many New Mexicans, he made me feel like a member of a family.

 Harmon, one of the finest word men I know, encouraged my reporting and writing, typing notes on pulpy half-pieces of copy paper we called “hed sheets” or scribbling on clips.
-He talked me through me a panic attack in the middle of Wyoming winter, where, for some reason, he had allowed me to go searching for Gary Hart.
+He talked me through me a panic attack in the middle of Wyoming winter, where for some reason he had allowed me to go searching for then-presidential candidate Gary Hart.
 He got me to hold down the city desk one Christmas day, but invited me to his home that morning for pancakes with his wife and two young daughters.

 He was one of those rare, deft editors who could improve your copy without you knowing.
 Some called it a surgical touch.
-Reporters would look at their stuff in the paper in the morning and think, “Boy, I’m good.”
+Reporters would look at their stuff in the paper in the morning and think, “Boy, am I good.”

 I’m also sure Harmon protected me from more management chupacabras than I ever could imagine.